-Why label the refurbishing market?
+Why certify the refurbishment market?

-The second-hand market is booming but is confronted with a very heterogeneous product quality, which fuels buyers' fears about the real condition of the product and the absence of a quality guarantee.
+The secondhand market is booming but is confronted with a very heterogeneous product quality, which fuels buyers' fears about the actual condition of the product and the lack of a quality guarantee.

-The control and therefore the quality of the products available remain very uneven, especially on online sales and via Marketplaces.
-Some of the causes identified are: lack of information on the provenance and actual condition of the product, non-compliance with tax regulations (e.g. non-payment of VAT or Eco-contribution) and the risk of technical non-conformity.
-In addition to these numerous malfunctions, there is the abusive use of the terms "manufacturer's warranty" and the notion of certification.
+Control and therefore the quality of available products remain very uneven, especially for online sales and via marketplaces.Some of the causes identified include a lack of information on the origin and actual condition of the product, non-compliance with tax regulations (e.g., non-payment of VAT or eco-contribution), and the risk of technical non-compliance.
+In addition to these numerous problems, there is also the misuse of the terms "manufacturer's warranty" and "certification."

 A demanding approach